EricSSartorius/Judging-System/README.md

 #U-Judge (Beta)
-Note* A large amount of updates and rework is needed to get the user accounts working so for now only the scoreboard is accessable.
+*Note: A large amount of updates and rework is needed to get the user accounts working so for now only the scoreboard is accessable.*

 ##Table of Contents